Teradata/dbt-teradata/README.md

     ```yaml
     {{
       config(
-          materialized='table',
+          materialized="table",
-          table_option='NO FALLBACK'
+          table_option="NO FALLBACK"
       )
     }}
     ```
     ```yaml
     {{
       config(
-          materialized='table',
+          materialized="table",
-          table_option='NO FALLBACK, NO JOURNAL'
+          table_option="NO FALLBACK, NO JOURNAL"
       )
     }}
     ```
     ```yaml
     {{
       config(
-          materialized='table',
+          materialized="table",
-          table_option='NO FALLBACK, NO JOURNAL, CHECKSUM = ON,
+          table_option="NO FALLBACK, NO JOURNAL, CHECKSUM = ON,
             NO MERGEBLOCKRATIO,
-            WITH CONCURRENT ISOLATED LOADING FOR ALL'
+            WITH CONCURRENT ISOLATED LOADING FOR ALL"
       )
     }}
     ```